Mabel (singer): 2023–present: Sommar and self-titled mixtape Mabel

 On 8 June 2023, Sveriges Radio announced Mabel would be one of the hosts of the 2023 season of Swedish radio show Sommar.
 While hosting the show, Mabel said she had been writing new songs with her brother Marlon, and with support from her parents and her boyfriend Preye Crooks.
 She stated that in the past she was reluctant to include her family, but that has now changed.
 She added that this material is different from her previous work, and adds that she knows this is a cliché.
 "This is a new chapter in my life.
 I have once again changed the team I work with.
 And for the first time, I have decided to let my family in.
 I need them.
 They are my anchor that keeps me grounded, but they are also my compass that guides me back to my true self.
 As soon as I feel lost or inadequate".
 In October 2024, Mabel stated in Swedish Elle that she has been working in Max Martin's studio with her brother.

 On 19 January 2024, a remix of "Finders Keepers" by South African DJ and music producer Jaydon Lewis was released on streaming platforms.
 On 9 February, Mabel was featured in Ghanaian rapper Black Sherif's song "Zero".
 On 20 March, Mabel posted a statement on Instagram saying that she will be releasing new music after being in an 18-month hiatus.
 On 25 April, she released "Vitamins" as a standalone single.
 On 10 May, she released "Look at My Body, Pt.
 II" featuring British musician Shygirl as the lead single from her upcoming third studio album.
 On 17 May, Mabel received a Brits Billion Award.
 On 25 May, she performed at BBC Radio 1's Big Weekend.
 On 19 July, she released "Female Intuition" as the second single from her upcoming third studio album.
 On 30 August, McVey released her third single, “Chat” from her third upcoming studio album.
 On 11 October, McVey released her fourth single, “Stupid Dumb” featuring Ty Dolla $ign.
-On 24 January 2025, Mabel released her fifth single from her upcoming album "All Over You" featuring Ghanian rapper King Promise.
+On 24 January 2025, Mabel released her fifth single from her upcoming album "All Over You" featuring Ghanaian rapper King Promise.

 After releasing the singles "Benz" and "January 19", on 29 May 2025 she announced her second mixtape "Mabel" to be released on 25 July 2025, containing the two aforementioned singles.

 On 3 July McVey announced via her social media that she’s going on tour across Europe in November to promote her upcoming mixtape.
 On 25 July, Mabel released her second mixtape.